Agent-OSI: An Interoperability Architecture for Communication and Settlement in the Decentralized Internet of Agents: The Agent-OSI Architecture

 \section{The Agent-OSI Architecture}

-To standardize the development and interconnection of autonomous agents, we propose \emph{Agent-OSI}, a reference stack for the Internet of Agents (IoA).
-Rather than redefining Internet protocols, Agent-OSI is designed to run \emph{on top of} today's TCP/IP-based network and to isolate agent-specific requirements into six layers.
+To standardize the development and interconnection of autonomous agents, we propose \emph{Agent-OSI}, a reference architecture for a decentralized IoA.
+Rather than redefining Internet protocols, Agent-OSI is designed to run \emph{on top of} today's TCP/IP-based network and to isolate agent-specific requirements into six functional layers.
 This separation supports incremental adoption and eases alignment with standardization efforts spanning networking, identity, and decentralized systems.
+As introduced in Section~\ref{s:intro}, the subsections below detail L1, L2, and L4 as the core contribution, while L3, L5, and L6 are boundary layers with interfaces to existing standards.

-Table~\ref{tab:agent_osi_stack_6} summarizes each layer's responsibilities and representative protocols.
+Fig.~\ref{fig:agent_osi} summarizes each layer and its core responsibility.
 Agent-OSI is inspired by OSI, but it is not a strictly encapsulated stack.
 While upper layers predominantly consume services from lower layers, some security- and economics-critical properties require explicit cross-layer bindings.
 In particular: (i) L4 settlement conditions may depend on L5 execution evidence and provenance, and (ii) L4 metering and pricing may depend on L6 capability declarations and semantic contracts.
 We make these dependencies explicit via signed, machine-verifiable artifacts (e.g., quote, receipt, and provenance objects) and treat them as controlled cross-layer interfaces rather than ad hoc coupling.
 These bindings prevent equivocation between what was executed (L5/L6) and what was paid for (L4).
+Concretely, what distinguishes a controlled interface from tight coupling is substitutability: any conformant implementation that produces an artifact of the expected type and schema---e.g., a different L5 evidence backend (Section~III-E) or a different L6 capability manifest---can be substituted without modifying the consumer's (L4's) verification logic, because that logic only inspects the signed artifact, not the internal mechanism that produced it.
+Agent-OSI is therefore best understood as a functional interoperability architecture, in which L4, L5, and L6 interact only through these artifact contracts rather than through implicit shared state.

 Agent-OSI is intended to complement ongoing industry and standards efforts---not to replace Internet protocols.
 At the communication layer, it can reuse secure messaging substrates such as MLS~\cite{rfc9420_mls}.
 For identity and authorization, Agent-OSI aligns with decentralized identity primitives~\cite{mazzocca2025did_vc_survey} while remaining compatible with widely deployed Web authorization patterns such as OAuth~2.0~\cite{rfc6749_oauth2}.
 For settlement, we view HTTP~402 as a Web-compatible payment challenge~\cite{ietf_http_semantics} that can trigger interoperable payment rails such as ILP~\cite{interledger_ilp} or escrow-style receipts verifiable against on-chain events~\cite{evm_yellowpaper}.
 Finally, verifiable execution and provenance are designed to interoperate with established supply-chain and provenance practices (e.g., in-toto and SLSA)~\cite{intoto_spec,slsa_spec}.